holepunchto/pear-docs/guide/making-a-pear-terminal-app.md

-import crypto from 'hypercore-crypto' // Cryptographic functions for generating the key in app import readline from 'bare-readline'  // Module for reading user input in terminal import tty from 'bare-tty'            // Module to control terminal behavior
+import crypto from 'hypercore-crypto' // Cryptographic functions for generating the key in app import readline from 'bare-readline'  // Module for reading user input in terminal import tty from 'bare-tty'            // Module to control terminal behavior import process from 'bare-process'    // Process control for Bare

-const { teardown, config } = Pear    // Import configuration options and cleanup functions from Pear const key = config.args.pop()       // Retrieve a potential chat room key from command-line arguments const shouldCreateSwarm = !key      // Flag to determine if a new chat room should be created const swarm = new Hyperswarm()
+const { teardown, config, updates } = Pear    // Import configuration options, updates and cleanup functions from Pear const key = config.args.pop()       // Retrieve a potential chat room key from command-line arguments const shouldCreateSwarm = !key      // Flag to determine if a new chat room should be created const swarm = new Hyperswarm()